 Companies generally develop an app with coding.
 They either hire developers or work with third-party agencies to create an app for their business.

 This approach is changing with the arrival of DIY-app making tools.
 AppMySite is one of the more prominent automated app makers around.
-Users can create WordPress and WooCommerce apps with AppMySite.
+It is also possible to create e-commerce apps without coding, even if you have a non-WordPress website.

 How does this affect website and app performance?
 Most app makers enable users to build apps using their websites as a base.
 AppMySite for example directs users to install a WordPress plugin on their website.
 This forges a connection between the website and the app maker.
 The final app is hosted on the same web host the website is hosted on.
 The performance of the website thus has a direct impact on app speed.